rliebz/tusk/README.md

 ### Run

 The behavior of a task is defined in its `run` clause.
+A `run` clause can be used for commands, sub-tasks, or setting environment variables.
+Although each `run` item can only perform one of these actions, they can be run in succession to handle complex scenarios.

+#### Command

-In its simplest form, `run` can be given a string or list of strings to be executed serially as shell
+In its simplest form, `run` can be given a string or list of strings to be executed serially as shell commands:
-commands:

 ```yaml
 tasks: